 4. Continually improve control processes

-The Conflict Free Sourcing Initiative and EICC/GeSI Conflict Minerals Reporting Template: www.conflictfreesourcing.org
+For more information on conflict-free sourcing, customers can visit the Conflict Free Sourcing Initiative and EICC/GeSI Conflict Minerals Reporting Template website at www.conflictfreesourcing.org.